Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) algorithms approximate expectations under an un-normalised target distribution of $\pi$ by simulating a Markov chain with $\pi$ as its stationary distribution then computing empirical averages over the simulated values of the chain.
-Historically MCMC has been based on reversible Markov kernels such as the Metropolis-Hastings kernel~\citep{Hastings1970} and special cases and variations of this \citep[e.g.][]{brooks2011handbook} since it is straightforward to ensure that these target $\pi$.
-However, there has been much recent interest in non-reversible kernels \citep[e.g.][]{BouchardCt2018, Fearnhead2018} which have the potential both in practice and in theory to be more efficient than their reversible counterparts~\citep{Neal1998, Diaconis2000, Bierkens2015, Ma2018}.
-A particular continuous-time non-reversible algorithm, the Bouncy Particle Sampler (BPS)~\citep{PetersdeWith2012,BouchardCt2018} and variations such as the coordinate sampler \citet{wu2018} and the Discrete Bouncy Particle Sampler (DBPS \citet{sherlock2017discrete,BouchardCt2018}) and variations on both the BPS and DBPS \cite[][]{vanetti2017piecewise}, uses occasional reflections of a velocity in the hyperplane perpendicular to the current gradient to eliminate (for continuous-time versions) or substantially reduce (discrete-time versions) rejections of proposed moves.
+Historically MCMC has been based on reversible Markov kernels such as the Metropolis-Hastings kernel~\cite[]{Hastings1970} and special cases and variations of this \cite[e.g.][]{brooks2011handbook} since it is straightforward to ensure that these target $\pi$.
+However, there has been much recent interest in non-reversible kernels \citep[e.g.][]{BouchardCt2018, Fearnhead2018} which have the potential both in practice and in theory to be more efficient than their reversible counterparts \citep{Neal1998, Diaconis2000, Bierkens2015, Ma2018}.
+A particular continuous-time non-reversible algorithm, the Bouncy Particle Sampler \citep{PetersdeWith2012,BouchardCt2018} and variations such as the coordinate sampler \citep{wu2018} and the Discrete Bouncy Particle Sampler \citep{BouchardCt2018,sherlock2017discrete} and variations on both bouncy samplers \citep{vanetti2017piecewise}, use occasional reflections of a velocity in the hyperplane perpendicular to the current gradient to eliminate (for continuous-time versions) or substantially reduce (discrete-time versions) rejections of proposed moves.

-The BPS and its variants appear to be very efficient when examining individual components of the target, however certain functionals of the Markov chain, $X$, and in particular $\log \pi(X)$, mix much more slowly than the individual components, whether the algorithm acts in continuous-time \citep{bierkens2018} or discrete-time \citep{sherlock2017discrete}.
-We turn this fundamental problem with bouncy particle samplers to our advantage.